Paviaani/contriboard-user-guides/README.md

 ![](https://www.dropbox.com/s/s88312b96xitlz8/SelectBackground.jpg?dl=1)
 > Changing the Background image

-Sharing the board happens by clicking on the Share button in the editing view.
-Clicking on the Share button will generate a URL that is can be copied from the box it appears in.
-If the board is shared, the Share button will turn into a Hide button instead.
-Clicking that button will make sure no one else is able to do anything on the Board anymore.

-	TODO Add screenshots of sharing the Board here

 ### Board
 By clicking on a Board in the Workspace, the user will be shown a more detailed